NIH-IRP-SingleCell/SC-UsersGroup/index.md

 Workshop coordinator: Stefan Cordes and Assaf Magen <br/>v Please RSVP here to make sure we have seat capacity: <a href="https://www.eventbrite.com/e/single-cell-genomics-analysis-under-the-hood-workshop-session-ii-tickets-57198367858?aff=utm_source%3Deb_email%26utm_medium%3Demail%26utm_campaign%3Dnew_event_email&utm_term=eventurl_text">EventBrite RSVP<a/> <br/>
 WebEx Link: <a href="https://cbiit.webex.com/cbiit/onstage/g.php?MTID=e9b1a14afeb53a8d2250c30d6921b12a4">734 686 120<a/> (password: 2MhZDQg*) or audio-only #: 1-650-479-3207 <br/>

 ***
+## Goals of this Users Group:
+1. Discuss ongoing work using single cell methods with colleagues at NIH using similar techniques.
+2. Coordinate regular meetings to present work in a friendly environment to gain feedback and suggestions.
+3. Discuss hurdles that arise in the course of our research in topic-focused discussion sessions.

+***
+## Meeting Formats

+### 2 x 20min Presentations
+1. Data sharing session where two people using single cell for their research present their work
+2. Friendly environment to get feedback and suggestions

+### Discussion Sections
+1. Open format meeting to discuss a topic, technique, or recent paper(s)
+2. Moderator organized; participant led

+***
 ## Past Events